ELHPlan: Efficient Long-Horizon Task Planning for Multi-Agent Collaboration: Experiment

 \subsection{Ablation Study}

-To better understand the contribution of Action Chain and refinement module in our framework, we conduct a series of detailed ablation experiments as shown in Figure \ref{fig:ablation_ex}.
-Specifically, we disable components of Action Chain and refine module and evaluate the performance on the multi-agent long-horizon task benchmark.
+To better understand the contribution of Action Chain and the refinement module in our framework, we conduct a series of detailed ablation experiments as shown in Figure~\ref{fig:ablation_ex}.
+Specifically, we disable components of Action Chain and refinement module and evaluate the performance on the multi-agent long-horizon task benchmark.

 We compare the following settings: \begin{itemize} \item \textbf{Ours (Full)}: ELHPlan with Action Chain and all modules enabled. \item \textbf{w/o Action Chain}: Eliminates the sequential action planning mechanism, forcing agents to plan step-by-step without chain-level coordination. \item \textbf{w/o Chain-level Refinement}: Restricts the refinement process to single-action modifications, preventing holistic optimization of entire Action Chains. \item \textbf{w/o Intention Binding}: Generates Action Chains without explicit sub-goal intentions, removing the semantic coherence that guides refinement decisions. \item \textbf{w/o Proactive Replan}: Disables the anticipatory replanning mechanism, limiting replanning to reactive responses after execution failures or inter-agent conflicts. \end{itemize}